Mechanized Division "Folgore": Cold War

 At the end of World War II the combat group was based in Florence.
 When the "San Marco" regiment returned to the navy on 5 September 1945 the combat group received the Infantry Regiment "Garibaldi" as replacement.
 The "Garibaldi" regiment had been formed on 25 April 1945 in Viterbo with repatriated veterans of the Partisan Division "Garibaldi", which had fought alongside Yugoslav Partisans on the Yugoslav Front after the Armistice of Cassibile between Italy and the Western Allies.
 The "Garibaldi" division had been formed when the 19th Infantry Division "Venezia" on garrison duty in Montenegro refused to surrender or ally with the Germans.
 The "Venezia", together with men of the 1st Alpine Division "Taurinense", who had refused to surrender too (mainly troops from the Alpini Battalion "Ivrea" and the Mountain Artillery Group "Aosta"), saw heavy combat in Montenegro and out of its 16,000 men only 3,800 made it back to Italy.
 From these veterans the "Garibaldi" regiment was raised with the battalions "Aosta", "Venezia" and "Torino".

 On 15 October 1945 the Combat Group "Folgore" was elevated to division and began to move to the Northern Italian city of Treviso.
-As the "Folgore" along with the Infantry Division "Mantova" formed the first line of defence towards Yugoslavia the division was augmented with the 5th Lancers Reconnaissance Battalion, the 33rd Artillery Regiment, the 41st Anti-tank Artillery Regiment, and the 5th Anti-air Artillery Regiment.
-On 1 November 1948 the Infantry Regiment "Garibaldi" was renamed 182nd Infantry Regiment "Garibaldi", the Paratroopers Infantry Regiment "Nembo" was renamed 183rd Infantry Regiment "Nembo", and the Paratroopers Artillery Regiment "Folgore" was renamed 184th Artillery Regiment.
+As the "Folgore" along with the Infantry Division "Mantova" formed the first line of defence towards Yugoslavia the division was augmented with the 5th Lancers Reconnaissance Group, the 33rd Field Artillery Regiment, the 41st Anti-tank Field Artillery Regiment, and the 5th Light Anti-aircraft Artillery Regiment.
+On 1 November 1948 the Infantry Regiment "Garibaldi" was renamed 182nd Infantry Regiment "Garibaldi", the Paratroopers Infantry Regiment "Nembo" was renamed 183rd Infantry Regiment "Nembo", and the Paratroopers Artillery Regiment "Folgore" was renamed 184th Field Artillery Regiment.